 3. Abdominal Pain: Tenderness or pain in the abdomen where the liver is located

 4. Chronic fatigue: A feeling of tiredness or weakness even when you get enough rest

-5. Dark Urine: Also related to jaundice, urine may appear dark because the liver is not absorbing a pigment called bilirubin.
+5. Dark Urine: Also related to jaundice, urine may appear dark because the liver is not absorbing a pigment

 8. Bleeding or Bruising Easily: If the liver stops producing proteins that help blood clot, then excessive bleeding or easy bruising may occur.
 People with cirrhosis may also vomit blood or notice blood in the stool.